Apple sued by two women alleging their exes used AirTags to stalk them - KESQ

 By Samantha Murphy Kelly, CNN Business

-Apple has been sued by two women who allege their previous romantic partners used the company’s AigTag devices to track their whereabouts, potentially putting their safety at risk.
+Apple has been sued by two women who allege their previous romantic partners used the company’s AirTag devices to track their whereabouts, potentially putting their safety at risk.

 The proposed class action lawsuit was filed in federal court in San Francisco on Monday on behalf of one woman from Texas and another in New York.
 They are seeking unspecified monetary damages.